Mirator/spinefront/README.md

 - Victory: survive **3 nights**.
 - Defeat: touch an enemy while carrying the crown (player contact drops the crown and ends the run).
 - Restart: click the HUD restart button or press **R** at any time.
+- Game menu: opens automatically on page load and can be reopened with **Esc** or the header **Menu** button.
+The menu pauses gameplay, lists objectives and controls, and lets you start or restart a run.

 ## Running the project locally
 The project is intended to run as a front-end app with a lightweight dev server.